berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/SObjectConsumerProvider.md

 #### Methods
 ##### `public virtual override Consumer val(IFunction mapper)`

-Sets the `SObject` value by applying the provided function to the specified field name.
+Sets the `SObject` value by applying the provided function to the specified field.

 ###### Parameters